R151Arushi/sleath_startup/Design.md

 Return the array of dimension [num_iter], where each element is a weighted sum of len(parameter_values) randomly sampled elements
 (with replacement) from data with distribution px.

-px is a list representing the probability distribution on parameter values, where px[x] = probaiblity of x getting selected.
+px is a list representing the probability distribution on parameter values, where px[x] = probaiblity of xth element of data getting selected.

 ### distribution(paramters)